BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <br/>

 <p style="text-align: center;">
-    <b>"The most important thing in the world is culture,<br/>because only with a good culture<br/>can we enjoy all of the good things that are available to us"</b>
+    <b>"The most important thing in the world is culture,<br/>because only with a good culture can we enjoy all of the good things that are available to us"</b>
 </p>

 <br/>